Financing College

 - find out whether the school (and the major/program) you’re considering participates in the federal student aid programs (the biggest source of aid for college and career school);

-- apply for all types of aid for which you might qualify; and
+- apply for all types of aid for which you might qualify; and meet all deadlines!

 The Internal Revenue Service also provides tax benefits for education.
 To help you see the total annual costs of schools you’re interested in and to find out if the schools participate in the federal student aid programs, explore the college search tool.